What did God mean when He told Eve not to eat of the tree of knowledge?

 Genesis 2:16-17 records God’s words to Adam.

 And the LORD God commanded the man, saying, “From any tree of the garden you may eat freely; but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you shall surely die.”
-(NASB) Genesis 2:16-17
+Genesis 2:16-17 (NASB)

-Tree of the Knowledge.
 The Tree of the Knowledge of Good and Evil is found only in the book of Genesis (Gen. 2:9, 17; 3:22).
 It was a test of Adam and Eve’s obedience to God.
 It was a test of their faithfulness to Him.
 Did they believe God and want to obey Him?
 They did not obey.
 They were not faithful.
 They did not believe Him.
 They failed the test the moment they ate of the tree.
 That act of disobedience gave Adam and Eve the knowledge of evil.
 They knew the difference between good and evil after they ate of its fruit.
 Apparently, God gave this name to the tree because He knew Adam and Eve would disobey Him.
 They would bring sin into the world and they would understand good and evil.
 Adam and Eve had the “option” to choose holiness and they did not.

-Tree of Life.
 The Tree of Life is the other significant tree in the Garden of Eden.

 And out of the ground the LORD God caused to grow every tree that is pleasing to the sight and good for food; the tree of life also in the midst of the garden, and the tree of the knowledge of good and evil.
 (NASB) Genesis 2:9